-These reports provide summarized figures that give an indication of the current financial health of the business as well as its recent financial performance.
+The financial statements provide summarized figures that give an indication of the current financial health of the business as well as its recent financial performance.

-The financial statements can be considered the business's scorecard (or scoreboard) - showing how well or poorly the business is doing.
+The financial statements can be considered the business's scorecard (or scoreboard) - showing how well (or poorly) the business is doing.

 The word statement simply means a report.
 So the financial statements are simply financial reports.

-The Four Financial Statements
+The Four Types of Financial Statements

 1. The Income Statement

-The income statement is the first of our financial statements.
+Theincome statement is the first of our financial statements.